senselogic/GAME_DEVELOPMENT_TEST/README.md

     *   https://assetstore.unity.com/packages/audio/sound-fx/horror-sfx-32834
     *   https://assetstore.unity.com/packages/audio/sound-fx/sci-fi-sfx-32830
     *   https://assetstore.unity.com/packages/audio/sound-fx/foley/fantasy-sfx-for-particle-distort-texture-effect-library-42146
 *   Try to implement as much as you can of this game in maximum two days, preferably in the following order :
+    *   The hero camera

-    *   The hero camera, animation, overlay, aiming, shooting, impact and death.
+    *   The hero aiming, shooting and death.
-    *   The footman/grunt/golem/lich animation, navigation, aiming, attack, impact and death.
+    *   The footman/grunt/golem/lich patrolling, chasing, attack and death.
+    *   The level-played panel
+    *   The level-loaded panel.
-    *   The game-lost menu.
+    *   The level-started panel.
-    *   The game-won menu.
+    *   The level-paused panel.
-    *   The game-paused menu.
+    *   The mission-failed panel.
-    *   The game-title screen.
+    *   The mission-complete panel.
-    *   The game-options screen.
+    *   The game-loaded panel.
-    *   The enemy minimap.
+    *   The game-started panel.
-    *   The text localization.
+    *   The game-options panel.
 *   Do your best to apply the programming conventions explained in the coding standard document, especially the following rules :
     *   Write your types in **UPPER_CASE** : TANK_SHELL.
     *   Write your type members in **PascalCase** : Tank.ShootShell().